-Bus Video Cameras
+School Bus Video Cameras:

-The Adel DeSoto Minburn Community School District Board of Education has authorized the use of video cameras on school district buses.
-The video cameras will be used to monitor student behavior, to maintain order on the school buses, to promote and maintain a safe environment.
+The ADM Community School District Board of Education has authorized the use of video cameras on school district buses.
+The video cameras will be used to monitor student behavior for the purpose of maintaining order on the school buses and to promote and maintain a safe environment.
 Students and parents are hereby notified that the content of the videotapes may be used in a student disciplinary proceeding.
-Parents or guardians will be permitted to view portions of tapes concerning their child.